Prices of fixed network local loops | Traficom

 A telecommunications operator that does not own local loops in a specific area can lease a local loop from an operator in the area that does, thus enabling the provision of broadband, television and telephone services to end customers in the area.
 The wholesale leasing of local loops can be either market-driven or regulated.

-The price of a local loop has been calculated for a local loop of 2.5 kilometres.
 Prices do not include taxes.
 Traficom is not responsible for the validity of the prices.
 Up-to-date information about prices can be checked from the operators.

 Definitions of communications service statistics